Treatment and approvals

 Suitable duties are tasks that an injured worker can do as they get better.
 They're usually time limited and enable a gradual return to the pre-injury role.
 We have a range of task analysis guides and plans that can help you identify suitable duties.

-By answering all questions on the request form, you speed up the decision-making process.
+By answering all questions on the request form and applying the multiple operation rule if applicable, you speed up the decision-making process.

 Also, if you answer the 'work-related diagnosis', 'pre-existing conditions' and 'time frames for return to work' questions, you can charge item code 100808.